martingtaylor/dcpp/README.md

 ## Further Development
 1. I have installed all Jenkins, Docker and Ansible all on the same VM instance.
 I would like to break these into a seperate Jenkins server.
 2. I need to revisit the requirements.txt file used for the deployment, and make some of these modules optional per installation type.
+3. Extend Unit Testing to include Database Insertion.
-3. Make the application a little more interesting that it is!
+4. Make the application a little more interesting that it is!